rmsprofesh-source/Rhondalbi-portfolio-sql-ssrs-powerbi/README.md

 - A completed **SSRS paginated report** (Employee Tenure Detail Report)
 - Supporting documentation and images

+**All HR data in this project is fully synthetic and programmatically generated.**

 Additional components—including Power BI, SSIS ETL workflows, and extended documentation—will be added as the portfolio continues to grow.

-This repo demonstrates my ability to design, build, and deliver real BI solutions.

 ---